it985/my-stars/README.md

 *   [reactive-tech/kubegres](https://github.com/reactive-tech/kubegres) - Kubegres is a Kubernetes operator allowing to deploy one or many clusters of PostgreSql instances and manage databases replication, failover and backup.

-*   [timescale/promscale](https://github.com/timescale/promscale) - Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.
+*   [timescale/promscale](https://github.com/timescale/promscale) - \[DEPRECATED] Promscale is a unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry built on PostgreSQL and TimescaleDB.

 *   [gobuffalo/pop](https://github.com/gobuffalo/pop) - A Tasty Treat For All Your Database Needs